ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Yaarl is the mayor.

-Rita is the owner of the Blessed Fl
+Rita is the owner of the Blessed Flaggen Inn.